The Grudge (film series)

 The series focuses on those affected by a curse created in a house in Suginami by a deceased family's rage that destroys the lives of everyone who comes in contact with it.
-Known as "the ju-on", this curse causes its victims to become fatally afflicted with it, which in turn leads to a new curse being born and passed like a virus to all those who enter the family residence or come into contact with the curse in any way.
+Known as the ju-on, this curse causes its victims to become fatally afflicted with it, which in turn leads to a new curse being born and passed like a virus to all those who enter the family residence or come into contact with the curse in any way.

-A new film released in 2020, was initially conceived as a reboot, but the film wound up being another sequel.
-Sam Raimi and Robert Tapert served as producers for the first two installments and the fourth film, through their Ghost House Pictures production company, with Takashige Ichise also serving as a producer on all four films.
+A new film was released in 2020; while initially conceived of as a reboot, the film wound up being another (stand-alone) sequel.
+Sam Raimi and Robert Tapert served as producers for the first, second, and fourth films through their Ghost House Pictures production company, with Takashige Ichise also serving as a producer on all four films.

 Films

 The Grudge (2004)

 The Grudge premiered on October 22, 2004.
 The story follows Karen (Sarah Michelle Gellar), an exchange student studying social work, living with her boyfriend Doug (Jason Behr) in Japan, who innocently agrees to cover for Yoko (Yōko Maki), a nurse who didn't show up for work.
 When she enters the assigned home, she discovers an elderly American woman, Emma (Grace Zabriskie), who is lost in a catatonic state while the rest of the house appears deserted and disheveled.
 As she is tending to the stricken old woman, Karen hears scratching sounds from upstairs.
 When she investigates, she is faced with a supernatural occurrences and encounters spirits of the deceased Saeki family members.
 Within this house, a chain of terror has been set in motion resulting from tragic murders that occurred years before.
 As more people die, Karen is pulled into the cycle of horror and learns the secret of the vengeful curse that has taken root in this house while simultaneously trying to keep her boyfriend from getting involved.

 The film was a major box office success, grossing over $180 million at the box office, far exceeding the expectations of box office analysts and Sony Pictures executives.